I’m going to let you in on a secret:

 - How to know which post/tutorial to integrate and when

-- Low frequency of articles
+- Low frequency of blog posts

 All of which are very fair and accurate points which were noted.
+The power of social media should be the friend of any small business owner.

 With reader feedback complete, we can move onto our own manual observations…